-Overview: This course will cover an introduction to R, how to load and manage spatial data and how to create maps using R. We will look at appropriate ways of using classifications for choropleth maps, using loops in R to create multiple maps and some basic spatial analysis.
+The course will cover an introduction to R, how to load and manage spatial data and how to create maps using R and RStudio.
+We will show you appropriate ways of using classifications for choropleth maps, using loops in R to create multiple maps and some basic spatial analysis.

 We will be using RStudio to work with the R environment.
 By the end of the course you will be able to load data into R, represent it effectively and be able to prepare an output quality map.

 This course is ideal for anyone who wishes to use spatial data in their role.
 This includes academics, commercial users, government & other public sector researchers who have data with some spatial information (e.g. address, postcode, etc.) which they wish to show on a map.
 This course is also suitable for those who wish to have an overview of what spatial data can be used for.
 No previous experience of spatial data is required.

 No experience of spatial data, GIS or scripting required.
 Some basic experience of using Google Earth / Maps would be beneficial.

 Please note this course can be taken as a one-day course, or can also be taken in conjunction with another one-day course on 20 November 2017.

 For further information or to register for the Oxford course please visit our website.